hyperledger/fabric-sdk-node/test/scenario/README.md

 ## Running the Tests

 The tests are run at a high level within the `/build` directory using the main `test.js` gulp file, or the npm script:
-- To run the test using gulp, issue the command `gulp run-test-cucumber`.
-- To run the test using npm script, issue the command `npm run test:cucumber`.
+- To run the tests using npm script, issue the command `npm run test:cucumber`.
 Both commands will run all feature files located within `/test/scenario/features`.